-The main thing to remember is to be persistent!
+Value Our Love The main thing to remember is to be persistent!
 If at first you don't receive a response, try again or try to contact a different person at the local authority who can help bring attention to your campaigning.
+You can also get creative!
+Campaigners send thousands of letters and emails trying to change things, so do what you can to make yours stand out.
+If you want to, you could:

-Get other kinship carers involved and send a letter signed by several local campaigners who are all concerned about the same thing.
+- Include a letter or drawing from your kinship child. - Get other kinship carers involved and send a letter signed by several local campaigners who are all concerned about the same thing.